San Francisco Area Maps

 The following image links will allow downloading of sample maps at continental level.
 The maps have only few cities marked on them, and some of the cities may be in slightly off their actual locations.
 But these maps should show you some of the capabilities of the application.
 The map files have .kmz extension and they are basically zip files (preferably uncompressed) containing a map image (JPG or PNG) and its geographical coordinates (in a KML file).
 Those interested in creating their own maps should uncompress one of the sample maps, edit the map image, and then repackage it with the modified image.

 The app allows you to create your own location-enabled maps as well based on existing map images.
 If you're traveling to, let's say, London, just (1) find a tourist map you have the necessary rights to copy and use; (2) download it to your phone; and (3) turn it into a location-enabled map using Custom Maps.

 You may want to check the settings page on Custom Maps app to see what is the largest image size your phone can handle without running out of memory (all phones can handle up to 3 megapixel images, but some, like Nexus S and Nexus One on Gingerbread, can handle up to 5 megapixel images).

 Click an image below to download the corresponding map.

 If you are viewing this page on your computer, you can download the sample maps with your Android phone by scanning the following QR codes using a barcode scanner app on your phone.
-If you do not have such an app installed, you can download one from Android Market (for example, Barcode Scanner).
+If you do not have such an app installed, you can download one from Android Play Store (for example, Barcode Scanner).